apache/impala/fe/README.txt

 Starting and stopping HBase
 --------------
-Make sure you have done "source impala-config.sh" in impala/bin
+Make sure you have done "source impala-config.sh" in impala/bin, such that ${HBASE_HOME}/bin is in PATH.

 Start HBase:
-  impala/thirdparty/hbase-0.90.3-cdh3u1/bin/start-hbase.sh
+  start-hbase.sh
 Stop HBase:
-  impala/thirdparty/hbase-0.90.3-cdh3u1/bin/stop-hbase.sh
-HBase shell (from anywhre since the bin is in PATH) hbase shell
+  stop-hbase.sh
+HBase shell
+  hbase shell